I got to talking and laughing with my lovely lady today about old Billy Bennett.

-Gently, they folded the white bedsheet that served for a shroud around and over him.
+Gently, they folded the white bedsheet that served as a shroud around and over him.

-There was a whole crazy menagerie of people all around the outside of his house, his children and grandchildren, comrades from the war, some old Japanese guys whose unit he’d probably fought against, Government officials, relatives of all kinds, people of every colors, the high-born and the low, inlaws and outlaws, he was a one-time killer and a full-time reprobate, and all of us loved him dearly.
+There was a whole crazy menagerie of people all around the outside of his house—his children and grandchildren, comrades from the war, some old Japanese guys whose unit he’d probably fought against, Government officials, relatives of all kinds, people of every color, the high-born and the low, inlaws and outlaws.
+He was a one-time killer and a full-time reprobate, and all of us loved him dearly.
 The road along the beach was lined with cars in both directions.